 Can you see the forest now?
 Figuring out the path to get there was a challenge!
 Some clouds moved in on this 3rd afternoon so we were happy that we might camp in the protection of a forest - though we didn't know what a badlands forest might really be like!

+We made it!
+We're now up in the forest along a high ridge.
 This campsite was named "Ram Skull Mountain" after we found this artifact hanging around.
 There was evidence of a campfire nearby, we weren't the only ones to think it was a great camping spot!

 Here's what a Badlands forest looks like - in case you aren't up for the same kind of adventure we enjoyed.